 Fully accredited by the University of Hertfordshire and delivered to you online by the Interactive Design Institute, the BA (Hons) Interior Architecture and Design course allows you the opportunity to study towards an internationally respected UK degree at times that suit you.
-Your subject specialist tutor will give you one-to-one tuition, and will aid you in developing your 3D spatial design skills in order to create better environments for the people that use them.
-You will be given one-to one tuition, guidance and feedback in your own personal studio within IDI’s study website, IDI-Study, through a number of practical tasks.
-These include a strong focus on technical drawing by hand and with CAD software.
+Your subject specialist tutor will give you one-to-one tuition and will aid you in developing your 3D spatial design skills in order to create better environments for the people that use them.
+You will be given one-to-one tuition, guidance, and feedback in your own personal studio within IDI’s study website, IDI-Study, through a number of practical tasks.
+These include a strong focus on a technical drawing by hand and with CAD software.
 You will be taught through a combination of tuition, personal study, and through group work activities with your peers on the IDI forums.
 By the time you graduate you will be equipped with all the knowledge and skills you need to begin a career in the interior architecture industry.

 Eligibility for student membership of BIID

-As a student on the BA (Hons) Interior Architecture and Design course you will be eligible for student membership of the British Institute of Interior Designers (BIID).
+As a student on the BA (Hons) Interior Architecture and Design course, you will be eligible for student membership of the British Institute of Interior Designers (BIID).
 On achievement of your award from the University of Hertfordshire you will be able to join as an Associate Member on level 3 of the BIID Professional Pathway, a step towards becoming a BIID registered interior designer.

 What Does the Course Involve?

-As a student on the online BA (Hons) Interior Architecture and Design course you will be required to complete three levels of study, each containing modules that will further your understanding of the interior architecture industry and the creative industries in general.
+As a student on the online BA (Hons) Interior Architecture and Design course, you will be required to complete three levels of study, each containing modules that will further your understanding of the interior architecture industry and the creative industries in general.
 Over the course of the BA (Hons) degree course you will:

 - Be guided through activities that will develop a range of skills including the use of CAD, Adobe Illustrator and Adobe Photoshop to make 3D models